More Female Cops Will Benefit American Policing

 2. They don’t let their ego’s get them in trouble.

-type A. They are go-getters.
+They are go-getters.
 The ones who will take a bullet for a complete stranger.
 Winners.

 With enormously big egos.